Fundamental limits of many-user MAC with finite payloads and fading: System Model

 This connection is not new and has been observed many times in the past \citep{aeron2010information,jin2011limits}.
 In \citep{jin2011limits} the authors consider a the exact support recovery problem in the case when the vector $U$ is just sparse (with or without random gains).
 This corresponds to the random access version of our model where the users share a same codebook \citep{kowshik2020energy}.
 They analyze the fundamental limits in terms of the rate (i.e., ratio of logarithm of signal size to number of measurements) necessary and sufficient to ensure exact recovery in both cases when sparsity is fixed and growing with the signal size.
 For the fixed sparsity case and $U$ having only ${0,1}$ entries, this fundamental limit is exactly the symmetric capacity of an AWGN multiple access channel with same codebook (with non colliding messages).
 With fading gains, they recover the outage capacity of quasi-static MAC \citep{biglieri1998fading,han1998information} (but with same codebook).

 In \citep{aeron2010information}, the authors discuss necessary and sufficient conditions for the exact and approximate support recovery (in Hamming distortion), and $L_2$ signal recovery with various conditions on signal $X$ and matrix $A$ (deterministic versus random, discrete versus continuous support etc.).
-These results differ from ours in the sense that they are not for block sparse setting and more importantly, they do not consider approximate support recovery with Hamming distortion when the support of the signal is from continuous distribution, which is the case we analyze.
+These results differ from ours in the sense that they are not for block sparse setting and more importantly, they do not consider approximate support recovery with Hamming distortion when the entries of the support of the signal are sampled from a continuous distribution, which is the case we analyze.
 Hence our results are not directly comparable.

 Work~\citep{reeves2012sampling} comes closest to our work in terms of the flavor of results of achievability.
-As pointed out in \citep{reeves2012sampling} itself, many other works like \citep{aeron2010information} focus on the necessary and sufficient scalings (between sparsity, measurements and signal dimension) for various forms of support recover.
-But the emphasis in \citep{reeves2012sampling} and this work is on the precise constants associated with these scalings.
-In particular, the authors in \citep{reeves2012sampling} consider the approximate support recovery (in Hamming distortion) problem when the support of the signal comes from a variety of distributions.
+As pointed out in~\citep{reeves2012sampling} itself, many other works like~\citep{aeron2010information} focus on the necessary and sufficient scalings (between sparsity, measurements and signal dimension) for various forms of support recovery.
+But the emphasis in~\citep{reeves2012sampling} and this work is on the precise constants associated with these scalings.
+In particular, the authors in~\citep{reeves2012sampling} consider the approximate support recovery (in Hamming distortion) problem when the entries in the support of the signal come from a variety of distributions.
 They analyze various algorithms, including matched filter and AMP, to find the minimum measurement rate required to attain desired support distortion error in terms of signal to noise ratio and other parameters.
-Furthermore, they compare these results to that of the optimal decoder predicted by the replica method \citep{guo2005randomly}.
+Furthermore, they compare these results to that of the optimal decoder predicted by the replica method~\citep{guo2005randomly}.